-Most people love a chocolate treat every now and then, however, chocolate is incredibly dangerous to both cats and dogs.
+Most people love a chocolate treat every now and then, however, if you have pets, it’s important to know that this favorite treat is not really for them.
+Chocolate is incredibly dangerous to both cats and dogs.
 Out of the two pets, chocolate is more a danger to dogs simply because they tend to eat larger quantities of it than their feline counterparts.
 Chocolate can even be fatal to your beloved pet if they consume large quantities of it, so keeping it away from them is crucial to their health and well-being.

 What’s the Problem with Chocolate?